What is a dropshipping business?

 When it comes to upkeeping an ecommerce business operation, several key factors must be taken into account, especially the ones that involve stock management, logistics and last-mile delivery – not just product availability or a good promotion for clients.
 A dropshipping business model is a tool that helps with ecommerce operations, improving them and adding value to what is supposed to be a well-rounded and detailed system.

-Today, approximately 27% of online retailers are using dropshipping, a model that has also become an alternative source of income for many people due to economic changes.
-In this article, we will go over what dropshipping is, its benefits, how it works and what to keep an eye out for – whether you are a seller or are looking to start selling.
+Today, approximately 27% of online retailers are using dropshipping as an alternative source of income for many people due to economic changes.
+In this article, we will go over what a dropshipping business is, its benefits, how it works and also what to keep an eye out for – whether you are a seller or are looking to start selling.

 What is dropshipping?

-Dropshipping is an order fulfillment method that uses a third-party seller as a shipping agent, making it so that businesses do not have to keep products in stock.
-By adopting the dropshipping model, the online store is only responsible for selling the product, while packing, last-mile delivery and all logistics involved are the responsibility of another person or company.
+Basically, it is an order fulfillment method that uses a third-party seller as a shipping agent, making it so that businesses do not have to keep products in stock.
+By adopting this model, the online store is only responsible for selling the product, while packing, last-mile delivery and all logistics involved are the responsibility of another person or company.

 Here is a quick example: a jewelry small business owner has over 100 SKUs logged in their website, but he or she runs the operation from home with a small group of people and without a big structure.
 So instead of keeping all stock in-house (or even at a rented space), the owner can look for third-party sellers to process and ship the product to the customer.